Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models

 \section{Plain Language Summary}

 It is important to map and understand ocean surface currents because they affect climate and marine ecosystems.
-Recent advances in global ocean models include the addition of astronomical tidal forcing alongside atmospheric forcing, and the advent of ever-more-powerful computers that can resolve ever-finer features.
-Consequently, high-resolution global models that include tidal forcing can simulate several types of oceanic motions with some degree of realism.
+Recent advances in global ocean models include the addition of astronomical tidal forcing alongside atmospheric forcing, and the usage of more powerful computers that can resolve finer features.
 Here we evaluate ocean surface currents in high-resolution simulations of two different ocean models through comparison with observations from surface drifting buoys.
-We examine near-inertial motions, forced by fast-changing winds, semi-diurnal tides, forced by the astronomical tidal potential, diurnal motions, arising from tidal and other sources, and low-frequency currents and eddies, forced by atmospheric fields.
+We examine near-inertial motions, forced by fast-changing winds, semidiurnal tides, forced by the astronomical tidal potential, diurnal motions, arising from tidal and other sources, and low-frequency currents and eddies, forced by atmospheric fields.
 Global patterns in the models and drifters are broadly consistent.
-The two models differ in their degree of proximity to drifter measurements in the near-inertial band, most likely due to different update intervals for atmospheric forcing, and in the semi-diurnal band, most likely due to different damping schemes.
-The vertical structure of the currents, as measured by drifter flows at the surface vs. 15 meters depth, is tracked reasonably well by the models, although differences are found in some frequency bands.
+The two models differ in their degree of proximity to drifter measurements in the near-inertial band, most likely due to different update intervals for atmospheric forcing, and in the semidiurnal band, most likely due to different damping schemes.
+A simple proxy for vertical structure of the currents, measured by differences in drifter flows at the surface vs. 15 meters depth, is tracked reasonably well by the models.
+Discrepancies between models and observations motivate future improvements in the models.